froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library.md

   credit_name="Bootstrap"
   credit_url="https://github.com/twbs/bootstrap" %}

 Most public pattern libraries and design systems do not show much evidence of testing, automated or otherwise.
-Even Bootstrap's automated cross-browser tests only cover JavaScript.
+Even Bootstrap's automated cross-browser tests only cover their JavaScript code.
 They don't include any design tests.

 This makes it hard to get an idea of how teams go about testing.
 But the lack of visible evidence is probably due to current cross-browser testing practices and tooling.